 It can be difficult to disclose your most intimate needs to a stranger, but don’t be afraid to look for help, because it could be the key to saving your marriage.
 A couples therapist can help you discover what works for your unique union, providing the proper guidance toward a satisfying and successful partnership.

 We live in an era where help is available in-person or online.
-Nowadays, many therapists are available through secure video sessions or other virtual venues.
-If you want to search for the right therapist based on speciality, price, experience and more, consider using a free online directory.
+Nowadays, many online couples therapists are available through secure video sessions or other virtual venues like Talkspace or Regain.
+You can also get online relationship coaching through services like Our Relationship.

 Questions to Ask a Couples Therapist